GEDA: History

 The gEDA project was started by Ales Hvezda in an effort to remedy the lack of free software EDA tools for Linux/UNIX.
 The first software was released on 1 April 1998, and included a schematic capture program and a netlister.
 At that time, the gEDA Project website and mailing lists were also set up.

 Originally, the project planned to also write a PCB layout program.
 However, an existing open-source layout program, "PCB", was soon discovered by the project.
 Thereafter, the ability to target netlists to PCB was quickly built into the gEDA Project's netlister, and plans to write a new layout program from scratch were scrapped.
 Meanwhile, developers working on PCB became affiliates of the gEDA Project.

 Other open-source EDA programs were created at about the same time.
 The authors of those programs became affiliated with the gEDA website and mailing lists, and the collaborative gEDA Project was born.

-At present, the gEDA Project remains a federation of software tools developed by different (but sometimes overlapping) programmers.
-The thread which holds the project together is the shared vision of creating a powerful, community-based, open-source EDA toolkit.
+Currently, the gEDA Project remains a collection of software tools developed by different (but sometimes overlapping) developers.
+The foundation which holds the project together is the shared vision of creating a powerful, community-driven, open-source EDA toolkit.

 pcb-rnd was forked from gEDA/PCB in 2013.
 Later extended into an EDA suite called Ringdove EDA.

 Lepton EDA was forked from the gEDA/gaf suite in late 2016.

 In the 2020s the gEDA suite development halted.
 In 2025 the project web page and wiki got archived and marked read-only.
 The archived pages name Ringdove EDA as successor.